 Young Library book stacks begin on the North and East Wings of the Third Floor.
 Bound Periodical collections are located on the North, South, and West Wings.

-Study outside on one of the Young Library balconies, accessible from the Third Floor's West and East Wings from March to November.
+Study outside on one of the Young Library balconies, accessible from the Third Floor's South, West, and East Wings.

 Other Third Floor highlights: